Skip to main content

 Kyra Harvey-Broughton '19, Program Coordinator

-As a Swarthmore student from a low-income background, I had first-hand experience with some of the challenges that under-resourced and underrepresented students face as they transition to Swarthmore's rigorous academic environment.
+As a Swarthmore student from a low-income background, I had first-hand experience with some of the challenges that under-resourced students face as they transition to Swarthmore's rigorous academic environment.
 In S3P, I share my own experience pursuing a STEM major at Swarthmore whilst battling imposter syndrome.
 As an antidote to overwhelm, I work to familiarize Scholars with the plethora of resources available to them as Swarthmore students, and I encourage them to regularly and persistently seek help.
 My hope is that scholars finish our program with a sense of belonging in community and a strong network of support that will last throughout and beyond their time in college.

 Summer Support Staff